jurplel/install-qt-action/README.md

 Default: none

-### `mirror`
-Forces a different Qt mirror in case there is a problem with the default.

-If you have problems, you can try: `http://mirrors.ocf.berkeley.edu/qt/`

-Default: none

 ### `cached`
 If it is set to `true`, then Qt won't be downloaded, but the environment variables will be set, and essential build tools will be installed.